Itumeleng Khune Biography: Age, Car, Wife, Net Worth, Salary, Latest Transfer News Now, Wikipedia

 He is also well known for saving a David Villa penalty and proceeding to make a double save in the 2009 FIFA Confederations Cup group stage game against Spain a few days before his 22nd year anniversary.

 |Born:||20 June 1987 (age 34 years old)|

 Itumeleng Khune was one of six children born to Elias Khune and Flora Khune.
 He was born and raised in Tshing, Ventersdorp, in the North West of South Africa.
 He is of Tswana ancestry.
 He was born on the 20th day of June in 1977.

 Elias Khune, his father, was an amateur football striker and took up a second job as a driver in a mine in Carletonville to support his family.
 Unlike many South African athletes who began their careers by playing street football in their local cities, Itumeleng Khune was a cricket fanatic who idolized Nicky Boje.

 To support himself and his family, he eventually decided to seek a career in football.
-His younger brother Lucky Khune, was a striker for Chiefs and now plays for Chippa United in the Premier Soccer League.
+His younger brother Lucky Khune was a striker for the Chiefs and now plays for Chippa United in the Premier Soccer League.

 Mapula Khune, his sister, died tragically in the early hours of Thursday, March 4, 2021, when the room she was in caught fire.
 His siblings are Makhune Khune and Lucky Khune.

 Itumeleng Khune began his career as a defender when he joined Kaiser Chiefs for trials in 1999, but he only took up the gloves by happenstance after experiencing chest troubles during a junior game and was downgraded to a ball boy.